praekelt/seed-auth-api/docs/http_api.rst

     Only the user themself, or a user with org:admin, or an admin user can deactivate a user.

+    User can be reactivated by setting active to true in :ref:`updating users <users-update>`.

     :status 204: Successfully deleted the user.